Partnership Agreement Template

 When you meet, decide:

-• How much each partner will invest
+- How much capital each partner will invest

-• What their daily role will be
+- What each partner’s daily role will be

-• How decisions will be made
+- How decisions will be made within the partnership

 You should also agree on your business goals.
 Misaligned goals often cause problems later.
 Once you agree on these basics, you can start drafting the Partnership Agreement.